neo-project/global-blockchain-compliance-hub/_posts/1111-11-11-backcountry-living.md

 - Is the site protected from the elements: wind, precipitation, lightning?
 - Is a suitable water source within a reasonable distance?
-- Are there large dead trees (widow makers) or limbs that could fall?
+- Are there large dead trees or limbs that could fall?
 - Is the campsite safe from falling rocks?

 Other considerations: